deepsense-ai/seahorse/docs/parameter_types.md

 There are several predefined types of parameters in Deeplang:

 ### Numeric
-Holds single numeric value.
+Holds a single numeric value.
 It can specify validation rules such as a range of accepted values etc.

 **Example of use:** number of iterations of a machine learning algorithm